antainc/.github/profile/README.md

 ## Contributing

-Feel free to open issues and PRs that help improve Rustic's frontend.
-Rustic's frontend uses the React + Typescript + hooks stack, so experience using these technologies is highly appreciated when making pull requests.
+Feel free to open issues and PRs that help improve Anta's frontend.
+Anta's frontend uses the React + Typescript + hooks stack, so experience using these technologies is highly appreciated when making pull requests.

 ## License

-The primary license for rustic-frontend is the Business Source License 1.1 (BUSL-1.1), see LICENSE.
+The primary license for anta-frontend is the Business Source License 1.1 (BUSL-1.1), see LICENSE.